sassoftware/optimization-examples/README.md

 ## Additional Resources

-For more examples see the SAS optimization documentation and especially the SAS OPtimization Exmples Book.
+For more examples see the SAS optimization documentation and especially the SAS Optimization Examples Book.